 Championship, Graded and Listed Events

-These are the top-level races, mainly competed off level weights (some weight penalties are taken into consideration), they ultimately identify the best horse at that particular distance.
+These are the top-level races, mainly competed off level weights (some weight penalties are taken into consideration), and they ultimately identify the best horse at that particular distance.

 The main and most prestigious chase races in a season are: